Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

-Here, $\gJ(\mK, \vtheta)$ comprises a one-step prediction loss $\gL_{\text{Lin}}(\mK, \vtheta)$ ensuring linearity and a regularisation loss $\gL_{\text{Reg}}(\mK, \vtheta)$ scaled by $\alpha \in \sR^{+}$.
+Here, $\gJ(\mK, \vtheta)$ comprises a one-step prediction loss $\gL_{\text{Lin}}(\mK, \vtheta)$ ensuring linearity and a regularization loss $\gL_{\text{Reg}}(\mK, \vtheta)$ scaled by $\alpha \in \sR^{+}$.
 The dictionaries $\vPsi':\Omega \rightarrow \sC^{d_z}$ and $\vPsi:\Omega \rightarrow \sC^{d_z}$ represent linear basis models approximating the invariant subspace based on provided feature functions $\{\phi^j(\vu):\Omega \rightarrow \sC \}_{j=1}^{d_z}$.
 The original DMD framework, introduced by \citet{schmid2010dynamic}, considered a one-to-one mapping, i.e. $\vPsi'(\vu) = \vPsi(\vu) = \vu$, resulting in linear least-squares problem.
-Later research, such as extended DMD (EDMD) \citep{williams2015data} or SINDy \citep{brunton2016sindy}, explored more representative features employing non-linear function approximations.
+Later research, such as extended DMD (EDMD) \citep{williams2015data} or SINDy \citep{brunton2016sindy}, explored more representative features employing nonlinear function approximations.
 However, choosing $\vPsi'$ and $\vPsi$ is challenging, commonly known as the bias-variance problem in machine learning \citep{bishop2006pattern}.
 It results in conflicting goals between (i) extracting a valid KIS and (ii) not overfitting to the given data \citep{otto2019linearly}.
 Therefore, \citet{li2017extended} and \citet{yeung2019learning} proposed dictionaries with a partly trainable set of features, i.e., $\{\phi^j_\vtheta(\vu):\Omega \rightarrow \sC \}_{j=1}^{k}$ and $k<d_z$.
 EDMD with dictionary learning (EDMD-DL) considers shallow networks as function approximations and utilizes an $L^2$-regularization for $\vtheta$ \citep{li2017extended}.
 In contrast, \citet{yeung2019learning} proposed deep-DMD employing deep learning architectures and a $L^1$-regularization.
-Botch methods iterate between a ridge regression to estimate $\mK$ and a nonlinear gradient descent to optimize $\vtheta$.
-Lastly, \citet{terao2021extended} introduced a variant of EDMD-DL, replacing the MLPs with NODEs (\secref{sec:node}).
+Batch methods iterate between a ridge regression to estimate $\mK$ and a nonlinear gradient descent to optimize $\vtheta$.
+Furthermore, \citet{terao2021extended} introduced a variant of EDMD-DL, replacing the MLPs with NODEs (\secref{sec:node}).
 These approaches have demonstrated promising results in capturing chaotic behavior, such as that exhibited by the Duffing oscillator \citep{williams2015data}.
 Also, they found practical applications in fluid mechanics, for instance, in systems described by the Kuramoto-Sivashinsky equation \citep{li2017extended}.
 However, they share the assumption of a full state observable i.e. $\vg(\vu) = \vu$.
 This assumption is implemented in two ways.
 Firstly, through a linear reconstruction using the estimated eigenfunctions and Koopman modes.
 Alternatively, by incorporating a constant feature $\phi(\vu) = \vu$ into the dictionary.
+However, a significant challenge remains in the robust forecasting of out-of-distribution dynamics. \citet{Mouli2023} addressed this problem employing a meta-learning framework that learns relevant feature functions across tasks.
+Similarly to SINDy~\citep{brunton2016sindy}, their approach employs nonlinear function approximators together with task-specific coefficient matrices to learn the dynamics for each task.
+In addition, they introduce a task-independent indicator matrix that learns the global causal structure across all tasks.
+Given the causal information, efficient adaptation to new tasks is achieved by learning only the task-specific coefficients.
+This method demonstrates the potential of meta-learning, discussed in \secref{sec:data_prior}, to address challenges such as out-of-distribution dynamics.